Lewati ke konten utama

 What is the OrBAC model?

-OrBAC stands for Organisation-Based Access Control.
-It extends traditional RBAC by introducing abstraction layers that separate concrete entities from abstract security policies.
-This separation enables more flexible and maintainable access control across multiple organizations.
+OrBAC (Organisation-Based Access Control) extends traditional RBAC by adding abstraction layers that decouple concrete entities from security policies.
+This separation creates more flexible and maintainable access control across multiple organizations.

-In OrBAC, access decisions rely on three key abstraction mappings within an organizational context:
+OrBAC evaluates access requests using three key abstraction mappings within an organizational context:

-• Use: Maps concrete actions to abstract activities within organizations
+• Use: Associates concrete actions with abstract activities in organizations

-• Consider: Maps concrete objects to abstract views within organizations
+• Consider: Associates concrete objects with abstract views in organizations

-These abstractions allow you to define policies using roles, activities, and views instead of concrete subjects, actions, and objects.
-This makes policies organization-specific while remaining independent of the actual entities.
+Policies operate on roles, activities, and views rather than concrete subjects, actions, and objects.
+This design lets you define organization-specific policies that remain independent of the actual entities involved.

 OrBAC Model Definition